St. Bernadette Catholic Primary School

 Catholic Social Teaching

 St Bernadette’s will continue to ensure that all members of our community understand the principle underpinning the ‘common good’.
 That it is the care for the greatest good of all persons.
-As a school we have adopted using the Rooted in Love resources, a new project by Caritas, to support schools in their journey with Catholic Social Teaching.
+As a school we have adopted using the Rooted in Love resources, a project by Caritas, to support schools in their journey with Catholic Social Teaching.

 Because we are interdependent, the common good is more like a multiplication sum, where if any one number is zero then the total is always zero.
 If anyone is left out and deprived of what is essential, then the common good has been betrayed.